History of the Jews in Peru: History

-To escape persecution, these colonial Sephardi Jews conversos settled mainly in the northern highlands and northern high jungle.
+To escape persecution, the conversos settled mainly in the northern highlands and northern high jungle.
 They intermarried with natives and non-Jewish Europeans (mainly Spanish and Portuguese people) in some areas, assimilating to the local people: in Cajamarca, the northern highlands of Piura (Ayabaca and Huancabamba), among others, due to cultural and ethnic contact with people of the southern highlands of Ecuador.
-Their mixed-race descendants were reared with syncretic Catholic, Jewish, European, and Andean rituals and beliefs.
+Their mixed-race descendants, known today as the Amazonian Jews, were reared with syncretic Catholic, Jewish, European, and Andean rituals and beliefs.